 Most riders have above-average forearm strength, because of the constant brake and clutch lever squeezing.
 This burns calories.

 No, simply riding a bike won’t replace good diet and proper exercise, but it’s a great social thing to do with numerous health benefits, especially with a safely maintained bike, performance rider training and approved safety clothing.
+An Exercise Bike Advisor can give you more relevant information on how to use different exercise bikes for getting in great shape.

 Losing a bit of weight will also improve your bike’s power-to-weight ratio, handling and braking!